 Additionally, if you have been charged with a DUI, you may have noticed that you have also been charged with violating CVC Section 23152(b), which makes it a crime for an individual to drive a car with a blood alcohol (BAC) level of 0.08% or more.
 If convicted of violating this section, an individual faces the same consequences as if he were convicted of a DUI.
 So, if you have been charged with violating this section, you should promptly contact a DUI attorney to defend you.

-If you have been arrested for a DUI in Santa Clara, California, you should be aware that the DMV will suspend your driver’s license with thirty (30) days of your arrest for a DUI unless you schedule your DMV hearing within ten (10) days of your arrest.
+If you have been arrested for a DUI in Santa Clara, California, you should be aware that the DMV will suspend your driver’s license within thirty (30) days of your arrest for a DUI unless you schedule your DMV hearing within ten (10) days of your arrest.
 To keep your license, not only must you schedule your DMV hearing, you must win at your hearing.
 If you do not have experience handling this hearing, you should hire an experienced attorney to represent you at this hearing.

 If you fail to schedule the DMV hearing with ten (10) days of your arrest, your license will automatically be suspended within thirty days of your arrest for a DUI.
 To stop the automatic suspension, you must schedule and win your DMV hearing.
-For first time DUI offenders, your license will be suspended for four months, however, if you refused to perform chemical testing after being taken to the police station or the hospital, your license will be suspended for one year.
+For first time DUI offenders, your license will be suspended for four months, however, if you refuse to perform chemical testing after being taken to the police station or the hospital, your license will be suspended for one year.
 So, if you have been arrested for drunk driving or driving under the influence of marijuana or drugs, you should immediately contact a Santa Clara DUI Lawyer to defend you, help keep you out of jail, and help keep your driver’s license even if it’s just for you to commute to and from work/school.

 People often get charged with a DUI in Santa Clara after they’ve been stopped for a simple traffic infraction, such as speeding, running a red light, running a stop sign, or driving with a broken tail light.
 After being stopped, police officers typically use the stop to investigate other crimes, including drunk driving or driving under the influence of marijuana or other drugs.
 If the officer observes signs of intoxication, such as slurred speech, bloodshot eyes, or erratic driving, he may ask you to perform roadside sobriety tests.
 You are not required, nor should you perform these tests because they will only be used against you by the prosecution.
 Once stopped, you are only required to provide the police officer with proof of auto insurance, registration, and identification card.
 You should not make any statements to the police because even seemingly minor statements will be used against you.
 So, if you have been charged with a DUI, contact a criminal defense attorney at The H Law Group to represent you and hopefully keep you out of jail.